-Service Details Amount £ Asset Management Asset maintenance Programme.
-Pause of works not immediately essential and no financial commitment yet made £300,000 Finance Interest on Investments: Propose to trade in the M&G Global dividend fund to realise capital growth of around £1.5 million as investment income this year.
-We will then reinvest the original £2 million investment into a similar fund which yields a similar income return.
-Arlingclose to suggest a replacement fund. £1,500,000 Strategy Reduction in grants budgets as prior year savings following review of grants did not feed into 2021-22 budget process £185,980 Total £1,985,980
+Service Details Amount £

+Asset Management Asset maintenance Programme. £300,000

+Pause of works not immediately

+essential and no financial

+commitment yet made

+Finance Interest on Investments: Propose to £1,500,000

+trade in the M&G Global dividend

+fund to realise capital growth of

+around £1.5 million as investment

+income this year.
+We will then re-

+invest the original £2 million

+investment into a similar fund which

+yields a similar income return.
+Arlingclose to suggest a replacement fund.
+Strategy Reduction in grants budgets as prior year savings following review of grants didn't feed into 2021-22 budget process £185,980 Total £1,985,980
-4.3 For the first six months of the year officers have been projecting a significant overspend which without additional actions will not be brought back into a balanced position.
-Officers are seeking executive approval for a voluntary expenditure freeze which will consist of the following actions:

-- Service managers to very closely monitor income and expenditure on a monthly basis and report underspends at the earliest opportunity - Service managers to identify any in year savings which can be made to the Director of Resources, where a log will be maintained for further discussion with the Executive - All discretionary expenditure to be put on hold or delayed, as far as reasonably possible. - Service managers to review fees and charges for possible increases in the current financial year and advise the Director of Resources of opportunities for further discussion with the Executive - Reduce the use of agency staff unless funded by specific government grants, Future Guildford, or capital. - No movement between the provisional capital programme to the general fund capital programme to be considered. - Accelerate those efficiencies within the savings programme with a view to delivering at speed. - Consider not filling any vacant posts in discretionary services and agree any need for recruitment with Directors.
+- 4.3 For the first six months of the year officers have been projecting a significant overspend which without additional actions will not be brought back into a balanced position.
+Officers are seeking executive approval for a voluntary expenditure freeze which will consist of the following actions.
+The following actions will not apply to the Housing Revenue Account, Approved Capital Programme or Capital Programmes funded from reserves: - Service managers to very closely monitor income and expenditure on a monthly basis and report underspends at the earliest opportunity - Service managers to identify any in year savings which can be made to the Director of Resources, where a log will be maintained for further discussion with Executive. - All discretionary expenditure to be put on hold or delayed, as far as reasonably possible. - Service managers to review fees and charges for possible increases in the current financial year and advise the Director of Resources of opportunities for further discussion with Executive. - Reduce the use of agency staff unless funded by specific government grants, Future Guildford, or capital. - No movement between the provisional capital programme to the general fund capital programme to be considered. - Accelerate those efficiencies within the savings programme with a view to delivering at speed. - Consider not filling any vacant posts in discretionary services and agree any need for recruitment with Directors. - 4.4 The direct costs associated with the Covid-19 pandemic in the current financial are £299,597 and are included in the forecast for the Resources Directorate.
+The breakdown of the direct costs to date are shown in the table below along with an estimated forecast for the year.
+The forecast assumes that we will spend the grant money that we have received from Government.